 The Clean Energy Regulator may from time to time request the submission of additional information to support your LGC claim.

-Requests for further information will be sent to you through the REC Registry or through an email and will include a due date for the return of the requested information (not being a period of less than 14 days).
+Requests for further information will be sent to you through the REC Registry and will include a due date for the return of the requested information (not being a period of less than 14 days).

 Not providing the requested information by the due date may delay the LGC claim assessment or result in the certificates being determined to be ineligible for registration and failed, or other action being taken.